In a Toronto neighbourhood, renters go up against big owners

 During this period, a building owned by Starlight at 2737-2757 Kipling Avenue in Etobicoke, where 71.5 percent of the population is Black, saw tenants served with 758 eviction applications, Lewis said.
 The complex has 759 units in total.

 PSP has a history of investing with companies that disproportionately evict racialised populations.
-In 2021, PSP was revealed to be part of a $950m ($700m US) joint venture with the United States private equity real estate firm Premium Partners, which was exposed for evicting Black residents in some regions in the US at seven times the rate of white residents during the pandemic.
+In 2021, PSP was revealed to be part of a $950m ($700m US) joint venture with the United States private equity real estate firm Pretium Partners, which was exposed for evicting Black residents in some regions in the US at seven times the rate of white residents during the pandemic.

 PSP directed Al Jazeera to Starlight for any comments, but the latter has not responded.